42BV/restzilla/README.md

 ## Features ##

-* REST endpoints for entities
+* REST endpoints for entities (CRUD and pagination)
-* Full pagination capabilities
 * Automatic repository and service implementations
 * Overwrite posibilities on each layer: Controller, Service, Repository